-The evaluation results must identify any specific additional training necessary for the issuance of the course completion certificate, based on the training requirements identified in this chapter for each field of licensure and the school's assessment of the student's training and experience.
+The evaluation results must identify any specific additional training necessary for the issuance of the course completion certificate, based on the applicable training requirements identified in this chapter and the school's assessment of the student's training and experience.

 The school must maintain in the student's record the evidence and documentation of the school's evaluation, including the method of evaluation, the dates and location of the student's original training, any testing results, copies of any transcripts or diplomas used in the evaluation, and an explanation of the typical training or apprenticeship required in the country where the student previously practiced.

 41 SR 305; 43 SR 347; 44 SR 941